-- · Submit at least five recommendations for consideration. - · Recommendations begin with the term "Don't" or "Avoid." - · Recommendations are evidence-based with current citations. - · Recommendations address frequent diagnostic or therapeutic choices. - Recommendations are developed within the contributing society using internal society processes. - Contributing societies may send recommendations that overlap with existing recommendations. - Conversely, contributing societies should avoid redundancy, CW advocates for new recommendations.
+- Submit five recommendations for consideration. - Recommendations begin with the term "Don't" or "Avoid." - Recommendations are evidence-based with up to five current citations. - Recommendations address frequent diagnostic or therapeutic choices. - Recommendations are developed within the contributing society using internal society processes. - Contributing societies may send recommendations that overlap with existing recommendations. - Conversely, contributing societies should avoid redundancy, CW advocates for new recommendations.